realityforge/planet_quake/README.md

   * Procedurally generated game content and maps, sv_bsp procedurally generates a map of any size and transfers to the client.
 Use `+map \*memory0` to see a generated skybox, the source `.map` and generated bsp file are stored in the game home path.
 TODO: connect virtual fs for image loading, TODO: create voxelized model on server aka "destructible model" and stream to client, replace using z-index?
 TODO: add checksum to skip download, also minimize download screen.
 TODO: remove dependency on client side changes by building a temporary pk3 on the server with zlib (or whatever) and allowing legacy clients to download from that.
 TODO: fix multithreading so console can respond and cancel map generations like a process list/print queue, use this feature for faster map development.
   * Persistent client sessions, that is, saving and restoring client score/health/location after a full disconnect and reconnect, use `sv_clSession` to specify how many seconds a session is valid to be restored.
   * Slim client without extra file formats or server, only for connecting to games or rendering demos.
+  * Persistent console.
   * Many, many bug fixes

 New game features:

   * Automatically skip to multiplayer menu TODO: and that connects to first available command server that we can request a map command.
-TODO: Remove the autoconnect code from javascript.
+TODO: Remove the auto-connect code from javascript.
   * Configurable vote options based on roles.
   * Launch a program like opening a web page from a map trigger.
   * More configurable physics.

 Coming soon!
   * Make a simple thread manager https://stackoverflow.com/questions/7269709/sending-information-with-a-signal-in-linux
   * IN PROGRESS: removing Emscripten and compiling only to wasm with clang.
-Replace with smarter compiler templates client async_callback with precompiler templates.
-  * Move more features like the http downloading, file-system journaling, drag and drop, EULA, file extension alternatives from ListFiles that comes from menu system, etc out of JS and in to C system.
+  * Move more features like the http downloading, file-system journaling, EULA, file extension alternatives from ListFiles that comes from menu system, etc out of JS and in to C system.
-  * Option for persistent console Con_ResetHistory()
   * Add touch and mobile controls that look like this (https://jayanam.com/ugui-unity-mobile-touch-control/) but are actually generated from brushes and look in the direction they are being pulled like a 3D model like the head.
 Make all numbers and HUD controls 3D models.
 Since RMLUI will be simple we can focus on advanced HUD  features like resizing on demand.
 Player controls for video and demos https://www.google.com/search?q=simple+html+media+player+controls
   * TODO: Stop crash after loading 10 maps with use_lazy_memory.
 Fix in cm_load, vm_create, renderer2, bots? sound?
   * (Short term tasks) Stop local server from dropping, kickall bots, quit a server if all human clients disconnect, cl_lazyLoad 2 and 3 for only loading during network downtimes (warmup and between matches and during respawn timeout), add websockets to native dedicated server instead of relying on proxy https://github.com/rohanrhu/cebsocket, run without dedicated server worker in single thread on mobile (bring back r_smp 1 for dedicated server feature, r_smp 2 for renderer features, r_smp 0 for mobile/off), bring back download commands for grabbing new content, pre-download content like the repack graph mode sets up so less is downloaded in game, use lvlworld.cfg and autoconfig after so people can save their settings (need a way to exit "preview mode" and play the game with networking, simple menu items in preview mode "start game" option), move console background image API to server-side with console instead of mod side like in e+/freon.